Sony Vaio U series: i.Link Firewire port

-Models and prices
+Models

-The VGN-U70p was produced in 2004 in Japan.
+The VGN-U70P was produced in 2004 in Japan.
 It was not available outside Japan, but it was available via import retailers.
-Only Sony Japan sold the VGN-U70p version directly, while both Sony and other Japanese vendors sold the lower model VGN-U50.
+Only Sony Japan sold the VGN-U70P version directly, while both Sony and other Japanese vendors sold the lower model VGN-U50.
 A memory upgrade for the U50 is rumored to exist in Japan at an extremely high price.

-As of approximately January 2005, Sony Japan had discontinued the U70p, and introduced a new model, VGN-U71p.
+As of approximately January 2005, Sony Japan had discontinued the U70p, and introduced a new model, VGN-U71P.
 The upgraded features include a 1.1 GHz CPU with 2 MB of cache, and a 30 GB hard drive.

-In December 2004, Sony USA introduced an American model, the VGN-U750.
-It is identical to the U70, but has an upgraded CPU of 1.1 GHz with 2 MB of cache.
+In December 2004, Sony USA introduced an American model, the VGN-U750P.
+It is identical to the U71P, but has a 20GB hard drive instead of the 30GB one found in the U71P.
 It forgoes the Japanese Sony DoVaio media application for an English version of Sony VAIO Media as its media player application.
-In mid-February 2005, Sony USA's website stopped selling the U750.
+In mid-February 2005, Sony USA's website stopped selling the U750P.

 In Hong Kong, Singapore, and a few other south Asian countries, Sony had introduced a regional localized model, the VGN-U8G and VGN-U8C.
 The U8G is identical to the U50, except it came with an external DVD+/-RW i.
 Link drive.

 Availability

 All models of the Sony Vaio U series have been discontinued in lieu of the new UX series.

-For a limited time, models U50/U8G/U8C/U70p/U71p/u750p were available from the following vendors (listed alphabetically): As all U models preceding the UX have been discontinued as of 2006, availability of any of the aforementioned U series models on the following websites is either nil, scarce, or sporadic.
+For a limited time, models U50/U8G/U8C/U70P/U71P/U750P were still available from vendors.
+As all U models preceding the UX have been discontinued as of 2006, availability of any of the aforementioned U series models on the following websites is either nil, scarce, or sporadic.

 Due to their unique design and still-considerable computational power the U series remains in high demand, evidenced by the numerous internet fan communities and the consistent high prices they fetch on online auction sites.